Itailevi420/vimwiki/IBM-2022-SYSTEMS.md

 Hyper Dispatch  : (_see also HyperSockets_) Helps WLM with response times
                   especially in large systems with lots of cors.
-                  So when we virtualize a system like defining an LPAR and there is work to be done the system looks in a pool of available processors in line of that specific line of work (_zIIp, IFL, SAP etc._)
+                  So when we virtualize a system like defining an LPAR and there is work to be done, the system looks in a pool of available processors in line of that specific line of work (_zIIp, IFL, SAP etc._)
                   it fined a processor that can handle it and making sure that